안녕하세요. 토미입니다.

 On the other hand, older people also have to take care of younger people.

-Of course every culture is unique and good the way they are, but they also have some negative sides.
+Of course, every culture is unique and sounds the way it is, but it also has some negative sides.

 So, let’s look at the 2 bright sides and 2 negative sides of the seniority culture in Korea.